Anxiety ICD 10

 In the original composition of the ICD-10, OCD and PTSD were indeed considered anxiety disorders.
 In recent years, however, both disorders have been given their own category.
 Although anxiety remains a main component of both OCD and PTSD, it has been decided that there are many additional facets to those disorders that make them unique.

 Anxiety is one of the most common and serious problems affecting people worldwide.
 Proper anxiety ICD-10 codes is integral for both treatment planning and insurance reimbursement.

 As a practitioner, you want practice software that will help you easily find generalized anxiety disorder ICD 10 codes and similar anxiety ICD 10 codes and transfer them to paperwork.

-TheraPlatform (practice management + EMR + telehealth software) provides effortless lookup of ICD-10 codes and will auto-populate them to the relevant documentation, billing, and claims.
+TheraPlatform (EHR, practice management and teletherapy software) provides effortless lookup of ICD-10 codes and will auto-populate them to the relevant documentation, billing, and claims.
 After all, why make life more difficult than it has to be?
 Sign up for a free 30-day trial today.
 No credit card is needed!